cubiclesoft/ultimate-email/docs/smtp.md

 * server - A string containing the SMTP server to connect to (Default is "localhost").
 * port - An integer containing the SMTP port to connect to (Default is 25).
+* secure - A boolean that determines whether or not to connect using SSL (Default is false).
 * protocol - A string containing the preferred low-level protocol.
 May be any supported protocol that the PHP stream_get_transports() function supports (e.g. "ssl", "tls", "tlsv1.2", "tcp").
 * username - A string containing the username to log in to the SMTP server with (Default is "").
 * password - A string containing the password to log in to the SMTP server with (Default is "").
 * connecttimeout - An integer containing the amount of time to wait for the connection to the host to succeed in seconds (Default is 10).
-* sslopts - An array of valid SSL context options key-value pairs to use when connection to a SSL-enabled host.
+* sslopts - An array of valid SSL context options key-value pairs to use when connecting to a SSL-enabled host.
 Also supports "auto_cainfo", "auto_peer_name", "auto_cn_match", and "auto_sni" options to define several context options automatically.
 * sslhostname - A string containing an alternate hostname to match the certificate against.
 * debug - A boolean that determines whether or not the raw SMTP conversation will be returned (Default is false).
 * debug_callback - A string containing a function name of a debugging callback.
 The callback function must accept three parameters - callback($type, $data, $opts).